mfdj/character-collector/README.md

 node index.js
 ```

-Usage post a comma-separated list of URLs to the endpoint and receive the set of non-numeric characters:
+Usage: POST a comma-separated list of URLs to the endpoint and receive the set of non-numeric characters:

 ```sh
 curl \